 Thyroid hormones are vital chemical messengers that regulate essential functions, including metabolism.
-If you need treatment for a thyroid problem, Ramie A. Tritt, MD, and Gregg R. Sachs, DO, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
-They’re board-certified otolaryngologists who are highly skilled in diagnosing and treating thyroid disease, including performing thyroidectomy.
-Find out more about thyroid treatments by calling one of their two offices in Atlanta, Georgia, today, or schedule a consultation using the online booking form.
+If you need treatment for a thyroid problem, Ramie A. Tritt, MD, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
+He's a board-certified otolaryngologist who is highly skilled in diagnosing and treating thyroid disease, including performing thyroidectomy.
+Find out more about thyroid treatments by calling one of his two offices in Atlanta, Georgia, today, or schedule a consultation using the online booking form.

 The thyroid is a butterfly-shaped gland in your neck that plays a vital role in regulating your metabolism and other body functions.
 Two main problems might require thyroid treatment: